Earth Language Idiomatic heads for working with others

 we sometimes describe our opinion first and ask others to make it sure.

-means “or,” and the tail means “…, or another opinion do you have?”
+means “or,” and the indicator means “…, or another opinion do you have?”

-This ending is a kind of pause, so no period is needed after this.
+multiple indicates a pause/reverberation, so no period is needed after this.

 : She was there at that time, wasn't she?